araddon/cass/README.rst

 To Generate the Cassandra Go Thrift Client
 ===========================================

+As of Mar-19-12:  Because of the Go changes it has custom `Thrift Go Lib <http://github.com/araddon/thrift4go>`_.
+If you hack it needs a modified version of core `Thrift <http://github.com/araddon/thrift` in order to generate the /thrift/1.0/gen-go libs.
+See commit log to see changes of the thrift or go4thrift changes.

 To generate from *cassandra.thrift*, you first need to have a working install of thrift.
 Until changes make it into Thrift mainline you will need to use this modified version of thrift to support the newer Go Changes http://github.com/araddon/thrift .
 This contains modifications to the go thrift compiler to allow compiling the cassandra.thrift::